 How long does it take to do a barrier treatment spray and how long does it last?

-A typical treatment will take around 30 minutes.
-Depending on the number of plants and scrub areas and the size of the property treatments can take up to an hour or even more.
+A typical treatment will take between 30-60 minutes, depending on the number of plants an foliage areas and the size of the property.

 Are your treatments safe for my family and pets?